ryjen/prep-cli/README.md

 ========

 `prep` or `prep get`
-  - install dependencies into the repository via a plugin.  this is usefull from other IDE's.
-(TODO: document CLion setup)
+  - install dependencies into the local repository.

 `prep build`
-  - build current project.  this adds building the current project to getting dependencies.
+  - build current project.

 `prep install`
-  - installs the current project in the repository
+  - installs the current project in the local repository for execution

 `prep build -fv`
   - rebuild everything including dependencies and be verbose

 `prep cleanup`
   - removes build files and other intermediates

-`prep link`
-  - links a dependency for use

-`prep unlink`
-  - unlinks a dependency for use

-`prep add <dependency>`
-  - adds a dependency to the repository via a plugin

-`prep remove <dependency>`
+ `prep plugins`
-  - removes a dependency from the repository via a plugin
+  - shows the help message of the plugin manager

  `prep test`
-  - tests a project or dependency via a plugin
+  - tests a project

 Plugins
 =======

 Plugins can be written in **any language that supports stdin/stdout** using the following "crap point oh" version of a specification for communication.

-The plugins are forked to run in a seperate pseudo terminal.
-(See TODO for security)
+The plugins are forked to run in a seperate pseudo terminal, allowing for user interaction should a plugin require it.

 The default plugins and SDK is written in Go.
-They are compiled, compressed, and included in the prep binary.
-When you initialize a repository for the first time they will be extracted.
-(TODO: use installers and shared files)
+They are compiled, compressed, and included in a shared library.
+When you initialize a repository for the first time, the shared library will be loaded and the default plugins extracted.

 ### Current default plugins: